Teikyo Lab.

 ``Many of the documents related to classified funds were the first to be incinerated after the war was defeated.On the other hand, it seems that some people left them behind because they thought they must be important because they were confidential, so historical documents related to secret funds from before the war were destroyed.
 I started to realize that there were still pieces of information left in various places.
 I researched the fragmentary historical materials and pieced them together to create a story about secret spending that was happening behind the scenes of Japanese politics before Japan lost the war."

-Some of the historical materials that remain regarding confidential funds include official documents owned by public institutions, while others were left in the homes of the prime minister and secretaries and have been passed down to the present day.
-What had a particularly big impact on Professor Koyama's research was the historical materials of secret cabinet funds (currently (Possessed by the Ritsumeikan Historical Materials Center), it is thought to be the only original historical document related to secret cabinet funds from the pre-war period.
+Among the surviving historical documents related to the secret funds are official documents held by public institutions, as well as documents that were left in the homes of prime ministers and secretaries and have been passed down to the present day.
+Of particular impact on Professor Koyama's research were the documents on the secret cabinet funds (currently housed at the Ritsumeikan Historical Archives) that remained in the home of Saionji Kinmochi, who served as prime minister twice, from 1906 to 1908 and from 1911 to 1912.
+These are thought to be the only original documents related to the secret cabinet funds from the prewar period.

 Publishes a collection of historical materials on ``secret diplomatic expenses'' and ``secret cabinet expenses'' that took nearly 10 years to collect (Yumani Shobo).